MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/step-1--create-a-uwp-device-app.md

 - Publisher display name

-> [!NOTE]
-> If you've already developed device metadata, after you associate the app with the Microsoft Store, you'll need to update the device metadata with the values from the app manifest.
+If you've already developed device metadata, after you associate the app with the Microsoft Store, you'll need to update the device metadata with the values from the app manifest.

 ### To associate your app with the Microsoft Store